nextmetaphor/k8s-sandpit/_doc/02-build.md

-# Demo
+# Build
-This demo walks through the build of simplistic golang and Java APIs, and demonstrates how each can be packaged as a container and deployed to Kubernetes.
+This document walks through the build of simplistic golang and Java APIs, and demonstrates how each can be packaged as a container.

 ## What Do Containers Look Like?
 A decent reference is the diagram at <https://www.docker.com/what-container>.